David Fale

-David Fale is a New Zealand professional rugby league footballer who plays as a for the St. George Illawarra Dragons in the National Rugby League and NSW Cup.
+David Fale is a New Zealand professional rugby league footballer who plays as a or er for the St. George Illawarra Dragons in the National Rugby League.

 Background

 Fale spent some time at the Canberra Raiders before moving to play for St. Mary's in Sydney Shield and Ron Massey Cup.
 Fale then played for the Penrith Panthers in NSW Cup.

 Career

 In round 26 2025, Fale made his NRL debut for Penrith against the Canterbury-Bankstown Bulldogs.
 He played Centre in a 28-4 loss at Accor Stadium.